There are some fantastic places to take children on our doorstep and a short journey away.

 Elsham (near Brigg), North East Lincolnshire, DN20 0QZ enquiries@elshamhall.co.uk

 Free art gallery in Hull city centre.
 Explore a magnificent collection of paintings and sculptures, plus there is a regular program of temporary exhibitions and events.
 Includes a very good children’s area to play in and get creative and a good child friendly cafe (Cafe Venue Hull).
-They hold regular children’s activities and events, Mini Masterpieces and Gallery Expedition are sessions for the under 5s and sessions are available for older children during school holidays (see our school holiday section for more information).
+They hold regular children’s activities and events – Mini Masterpieces are sessions for the under 5s and sessions are available for older children during school holidays.

 Queen Victoria Square, Hull, HU1 3RA.
 01482 300300.